xzf1234/xzf1234.github.io/_pages/about.md

 - Reviewer of ACM COMPUTING SURVEYS

 # 🎖 Honors and Awards
+- Outstanding Graduate of Huazhong University of Science and Technology, 2025
+- 💰 ASPLOS'25 Travel Grant Award
 - *2025* Outstanding Graduate of Huazhong University of Science and Technology.
 - *2024* ASE 2024 ACM SIGSOFT Distinguished Paper Award.
 - *2022, 2024* National Scholarship.